 A Moab UMTRA site-specific target weed list was created in 2020, which compiled noxious weeds lists from Grand County and State of Utah.
 Invasive (but technically not noxious) weed species of ecological impact and of management concern (e.g., kochia) were determined by revegetation personnel and also included on the Moab UMTRA site-specific target list.
-Because noxious weed lists are continually updated by the state and county to reflect new invasive species, the site-specific Moab UMTRA target list was updated in 2022 (Table 3).
+Because noxious weed lists are continually updated by the state and county to reflect new invasive species, the site-specific Moab UMTRA target list was updated in 2022 and is current for 2023 (Table 3).

-A total of 65 (previously 60) weed species are on the Moab UMTRA target list: 56 noxious weed species (previously 51) and 9 invasive weed species of concern (Table3).
+A total of 65 (previously 60) weed species are on the Moab UMTRA target list: 56 noxious weed species (previously 51) and 9 invasive weed species of concern (Table 3).
 Noxious weeds will be of highest priority.